blisabda/Postgres-Benchmarks/README.md

 - PG18 shows better memory efficiency
 - CPU scaling benefits both versions
 - Monitor actual workload patterns for optimal sizing

+## Limitations and Notes

+[^stat]: Statistical significance not established due to single-run methodology per configuration; results represent point estimates only with no error bars, standard deviation, or confidence intervals.

+[^latency]: Latency metrics (average transaction latency) are available in raw pgbench output but not analyzed or compared in this report.

+[^method]: Tests lack details on isolation between runs, warm-up periods, or baseline validation; potential interference between configurations not assessed.

+[^resource]: No system resource utilization monitoring (CPU, memory, I/O) was performed during benchmarks.

+[^version]: No architectural analysis provided explaining why Kubernetes outperforms Docker in PG16 but not PG18, or deeper resource efficiency comparisons.

 ## Educational Value